Skills 360 – How to Sound Credible (Part 2)

 Download: Podcast MP3

-Welcome back to the Skills 360 for today’s lesson on how to connect with your audience during a presentation.
+Welcome back to the Skills 360 for today’s lesson on how to sound credible, or believable.

 Free Resources: Lesson Module | Quiz & Vocab | PDF Transcript